By Sahar Adatia and Jimmy Singh

-Have a question on this topic? call our experienced criminal lawyers in Sydney and Parramatta to arrange a free consultation.
+Have a question on this topic? call our experienced criminal lawyers to arrange a free consultation.

 The penalty for obstructing a police officer is up to 5 years imprisonment if guilty under section 58 of the Crimes Act 1900 (NSW).

 You will be guilty of obstructing police if the prosecution can prove each of the following elements in court:

 - You interfered with the police’s duties.
 This can include threatening or preventing the officer from doing his/her duty; and

 - The officer was acting within his/her legal power under the law; and

 - the officer was either a police officer, sheriff’s officer, prison officer or any person acting in the victim’s aid.